ProjectZeroSlackr/ProjectZeroSlackr-SVN/testing/CmdLine-Tools/ReadMe from Keripo.txt

   since they do not require recompilation.
 - For information on what each binary does, see their respective links below.

+Usage:
+- Since all the command-line tools are placed in "/usr/bin", they are accessible to the shell and terminal.
+Thus they can be used in shell scripts or via the terminal module.
+- The CmdLine-Tools launch module adds file handlers for usage of the archiving tools; hold the centre/ select button on an item in the file browser to access the archiving options.

 Original: